Skip to content

 template step scriptDagu skips variable expansion entirely${HOME}${HOME}

 template steps are stricter: the script body is never expanded by Dagu, so ${VAR} remains literal there.
-If you want expanded values in a template step, pass them through config.data.
+If you want expanded values in a template step, pass them through with.data.

 PatternDescription